The Official Home Page of the United States Army

-- Lead Story Milley: Larger Army without funding to support it would be 'hollow force'

-- Featured Video Soldiers Journal: Rolling Into Europe
+- Featured Video Honor Guard Honoring Tradition

-- Featured Photo Sunrise run
+- Featured Photo Firing from an M1A2 Main Battle Tank

 - Spotlight 2016 Year in Photos